 Oral history interview with Stephanie Bailey

-• 2022-Mar-28
+- 2022-Mar-28

-• 2022-Apr-22
+- 2022-Apr-22

 While adjusting to life on the East Coast, Bailey visited the College of William & Mary with friends.
 She became interested in the history of the school and decided to transfer from her junior college.
 While waiting to attend William & Mary, she undertook internships at the Los Alamos National Laboratory, where she developed software for cancer-detecting devices, and the University of Chicago, where she analyzed bone tissue images.
 While she was interested in the medical applications of physics, William & Mary’s physics program had a strong focus on nuclear physics.
 After receiving her Bachelor of Science in physics from William & Mary, Bailey decided to stay at the college to pursue an advanced degree.
-She worked with David Armstrong at the Thomas Jefferson National Accelerator Facility, where she completed her thesis on the G-Zero experiment.
+She worked with David Armstrong from William & Mary at the Thomas Jefferson National Accelerator Facility, where she completed her thesis on the G-Zero experiment.

 Bailey concludes her oral history interview by reflecting on her career and the isolation she felt as a disabled scientist.
 She offers advice to other disabled scientists and warns that administrations may not be as supportive or accommodating of disabilities as they claim to be.
 She discusses her work with the Foundation for Science and Disability, which offers graduate-level scholarships to scientists with disabilities or to those who are performing disability-related research.